1. Keywords, not sentences. These may need to be “tweaked” many times. Look in titles of articles for more correct/other terminology.

 2. USE YOUR FILTERS (when changing your search, you might have to reset these).

-4. “quotation marks” turn a group of words into a single entity for the search software.
+4. “Quotation marks” turn a group of words into a single entity for the search software.

 7. CTRL “f” allows you to skim the text on your screen.